 Take Advantage of Libraries

-Libraries do more than offer free books; they rent movies and ebooks inexpensively and host classes of all sorts, among other services.
+Libraries do more than offer free books; they rent movies and ebooks inexpensively and often provide computer access, among other services.
 Libraries are also accommodating workspaces — they're quiet and there's no need to buy coffee or a snack every few hours.

 Seek out Offbeat Attractions